tayaee/hello-telegram-bot/README.md

 # hello telegram bot

+## Install Telegram
-## Install Telegram on your mobile phone
+* Install Telegram app on your mobile phone

 ## Create a Telegram bot
 * On your Telegram app, talk to `@BotFather`